xdevplatform/SnowBotDev/README.md

 # @SnowBotDev
 Current home of the @SnowBotDev bot, a demo illustrating the Twitter Account Activity and Direct Message APIs.
+This SnowBot is written in Ruby, uses the Sinatra web app framework, and is deployed on Heroku.

 ![](https://github.com/jimmoffitt/SnowBotDev/blob/master/docs/screenshots/snowbot_profile.jpg)